 The effective interest method is a method of calculating the amortised cost of a financial asset or financial liability and of allocating interest income and interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts and payments (including all fees and points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial asset or financial liability, or, where appropriate, a shorter period, to the net carrying amount on initial recognition.

 Financial assets

-Classification and subsequent measurement of financial assets (upon application of HKFRS 9 in accordance with transitions in note 2)
+Classification and subsequent measurement of financial assets

 Financial assets that meet the following conditions are subsequently measured at amortised cost: